Categories

 Tag Archives: Frank Sinatra

 “Frank [Sinatra] is a singer who comes along once in a lifetime, but why did he have to come along in my lifetime?” — Bing Crosby (This quote may be apocryphal.
 But I like it.)
-1. For about 8 years, … Continue reading
+It’s his birthday today.
+1. … Continue reading

 50 Best Albums, by Brendan O’Malley, #48.
 Frank Sinatra, Sings The Select Cole Porter